Savantford/foundry-weirdwizard/README.md

 # Welcome to Foundry's Weird Wizard system module
 Hail!

-This is a Weird Wizard system module written for Foundry.
+This is a `Shadow of the Weird Wizard` system module written for [Foundry Virtual Tabletop](https://foundryvtt.com/).

-Shadow of the Weird Wizard was written and designed by Robert J. Schwalb and published by Schwalb Entertainment.

 Please read the instructions below to install it manually.